J-Cake/Logic-components/doc/wiki/application/developer/building.md

-Similarly, through the `--dev` option to the server (`/build/server/index.js`), the server starts in development mode, allowing for live-reloading with an HTTP request to [/api/reload-local](http://localhost:2560/api/reload-local) *This is deprecated since the latest refactor*
+Similarly, through the `--dev` option to the server (`/build/server/index.js`), the server starts in development mode, allowing for live-reloading with an HTTP request to [/api/reload-local](http://localhost:2560/api/reload-local)

+> *This is deprecated since the latest refactor*.
+>
+> To restore this functionality, add the `LogicX` root directory to the `FileSystem` menu in Chrome DevTools' `Sources` tab.
+This does not work in non-chromium-based browsers.

 ## Database